davidemms/OrthoFinder/README.md

 ==================================
 Once the required dependencies have been installed, OrthoFinder can be setup and run on the small example data included in the package as follows:

-1. Save OrthoFinder_v0.2.8.tar.gz
+1. Save OrthoFinder-master.zip and unpack it
-2. Open a terminal and cd to the directory where OrthoFinder_v0.2.8.tar.gz was saved
+2. Open a terminal and cd into the directory OrthoFinder-master
-3. tar xzf OrthoFinder_v0.2.8.tar.gz
-4. cd OrthoFinder_v0.2.8
-5. python orthofinder.py -f ExampleDataset/
+3. python orthofinder.py -f ExampleDataset/
-6. If everything was successful the output generated will end with a line giving the location of the results file containing the orthologous groups.
+4. If everything was successful the output generated will end with a line giving the location of the results file containing the orthologous groups.

 The command for running OrthoFinder on any dataset is: